masolimano/maneage/README-hacking.md

 After it finishes, `./project configure` will create the following symbolic links in the project's top source directory: `.build` which points to the top build directory and `.local` for easy access to the custom built software installation directory.
+With these you can easily access the build directory and project-specific software from your top source directory.
+For example if you run `.local/bin/ls` you will be using the `ls` of the template, which is problably different from your system's `ls` (run them both with `--version` to check).

-Once the project is configured for your system, `./project make` will doing the project's analysis with its own custom version of software.
-The process is managed through Make and `./project make` will start with `reproduce/analysis/make/top.mk` (called `top.mk` from now on).
+Once the project is configured for your system, `./project prepare` and `./project make` will do the basic preparations and run the project's analysis with the custom version of software.
+The `project` script is just a wrapper, and with the commands above, it will call `top-prepare.mk` and `top-make.mk` (both are in the `reproduce/analysis/make` directory).

+In the template, no particular preparation is necessary, so it will immediately finish and instruct you to run `./project make`.
+But in some projects, it can be very useful to do some very basic preparatory steps on the input data that can greatly optimize running of `./project make`.
+For example, you may need to query a server, to find how many input files there are.
+Once that number is known in the preparation phase, `./project make` can parallelize the analysis much more effectively.

-Let's continue the template's architecture with this file. `top.mk` is relatively short and heavily commented so hopefully the descriptions in each comment will be enough to understand the general details.
+In terms of organization, `top-prepare.mk` and `top-make.mk` have an identical design, only a minor difference.
+So, let's continue the template's architecture with `top-make.mk`.
+Once you understand that, you'll clearly understand `top-prepare.mk` also.
+These very high-level files are relatively short and heavily commented so hopefully the descriptions in each comment will be enough to understand the general details.
 As you read this section, please also look at the contents of the mentioned files and directories to fully understand what is going on.

-Before starting to look into the top `Makefile`, it is important to recall that Make defines dependencies by files.
+Before starting to look into the top `top-make.mk`, it is important to recall that Make defines dependencies by files.
 Therefore, the input/prerequisite and output of every step/rule must be a file.
 Also recall that Make will use the modification date of the prerequisite(s) and target files to see if the target must be re-built or not.
 Therefore during the processing, _many_ intermediate files will be created (see the tips section below on a good strategy to deal with large/huge files).

-To keep the source and (intermediate) built files separate, you _must_ define a top-level build directory variable (or `$(BDIR)`) to host all the intermediate files (you defined it during `./project configure`).
+To keep the source and (intermediate) built files separate, the user _must_ define a top-level build directory variable (or `$(BDIR)`) to host all the intermediate files (you defined it during `./project configure`).
 This directory doesn't need to be version controlled or even synchronized, or